 - Having photos and links

-This kind of extensibility is why, while Google will likely be the leader in the virtual assistant and web search space, Amazon is positioned better for transactional searches and custom data sources thanks to Alexa’s skills API, which enables anyone to create software for Alexa-enabled devices.
+This kind of extensibility is why, while Google will likely be the leader in the virtual assistant and web search space, Amazon is positioned better for transactional searches and custom data sources thanks to Alexa’s skills API, enabling anyone to create software for Alexa-enabled devices.

 Voice Search Optimization Checklist